raspberrypilearning/guides/astro-pi/program.md

   You will not see any text when typing the password; this is a security feature.

-1. Load the graphical user interface by typing `startx`.
-1. Open Python 3 using `Menu > Programming > Python 3`.
-1. A Python Shell window will now appear.
-1. Select `File > New Window`.
-1. Type in the following code:
+Load the graphical user interface by typing `startx`.
+Now, open Python 3 using `Menu > Programming > Python 3`.
+This will cause a Python Shell window to appear.
+Select `File > New Window`, and type in the following code:

   ```python
   from astro_pi import AstroPi